enricogenauck/enricogenauck-de/_posts/2015-02-02-five-emails.md

 title: 5 Emails for a happier life
 ---

 I stumbled upon an article by Eric Barker recently which inspired me immensely.
 He lists five simple emails to improve your social and professionell life.
-Granted, maybe some are pretty obvious but it’s good to here them every once in a while.
-I’ll recap them here just to have a short and condensed version to remind me.
+Granted, maybe some are pretty obvious but it’s good to hear them every once in a while.
+I’ll recap them just to have a short and condensed version to remind me.
 You can find more on the scientific background and additional resources in [the original article](http://www.bakadesuyo.com/2013/07/make-your-life-better/).

 ## Send a friend, relative or co-worker an email to say thanks
 Every morning, you could send a friend, family member or co-worker an email to say thanks for something.
 Gratitude increases happiness and life satisfaction, for you and others.